 Of course, drinking to decrease loneliness did not help my mental health at all.
 One morning, I woke up with a mental hangover and got ready to buy some meds for it, but then I remembered that I could not leave, so I had to stay in isolation and nurse myself with water.
 The depression was sinking in.
 Another mental health condition arose – anxiety, one of the worst psychological problems.

 It was my younger sister who helped me – she just got her license to work as a mental health counselor and handled a few psychiatric disorders.
 It was depressing to be in isolation, and hearing her voice touched my soul.
 I miss my family and I feel lonely.
 Clearly, my feelings of loneliness and social isolation led to my poor mental health and declined individual’s ability.
 When I was socially isolated and could not be physically present in my family, it was devastating.

 Counseling To Heal Me – What I Did

 Every day since then, my sister, the mental health counselor, would talk to me on my cell phone for at least 30 minutes.
 She would tell me about her day as a mental health counselor and a mom of two playful kids.
 Despite being socially isolated, it somehow helped my mental health to hear her voice just to stay connected.

 Mental Health And Isolation

 On my part, I decided to be honest about my feelings about depression and isolation.
-If anyone could get me out of my depression due to isolation and social distance, it would be my sister who is a mental health counselor.
+If anyone could get me out of my depression due to isolation and language barriers, it would be my sister who is a mental health counselor.
 She would often tell me, “In these uncertain times, everyone is prone to mental health issues, especially people who live in isolation,” she explained.

 Isolation Final Thoughts